 At present, there is only one drug licensed for use in thrombolysis called alteplase.

 The EXTEND-IA TNK trial compared the use of a new drug for thrombolysis, tenecteplase, against alteplase.
 This was to see if the new drug was more effective at returning blood flow to a blocked artery, prior to further treatment of the patient with a thrombectomy procedure.

-Other on-going trials are investigating the effectiveness of tenecteplase versus alteplase in stroke patients who do not go on to receive thrombectomy afterward.
+Other ongoing trials are investigating the effectiveness of tenecteplase versus alteplase in stroke patients who do not go on to receive thrombectomy afterwards.
 One of these is the Stroke Association and BHF co-funded ATTEST-2 study in the UK.

 For an overview of the trial findings and their interpretation, watch the video from Bruce C. Campbell MBBS (Hons), PhD, Royal Melbourne Hospital.

 International development take homes from ISC18

 Sarah Belson is the International Development Manager at the World Stroke Organization (WSO) and the Stroke Association UK.
 She shares her take-homes from the international development work shared at this year’s conference.

 A number of sessions that I attended were of particular interest to our work supporting SSOs in low and middle-income countries (LMICs).

 Professor Amanda Thrift’s session on data gaps in LMICs, resonated with the comments I have heard from many SSOs: that they need better data to plan their stroke support activities.
 Stroke is often not a priority in many LMICs, where health systems have often been set up in response to communicable diseases and malnutrition.